2022 CPC Assessment Applications Now Open

 - Anesthesia Equipment, Technology, and Safety

 This three-hour, 150-question self-assessment can identify areas that may need additional study.
 It can be taken at home or other quiet, distraction-free location (with good internet access), or at a testing center--it's your choice.

-It is different than the National Certification Examination (NCE).
-We understand that the knowledge required of an experienced CRNA differs from that required of a new practitioner.
+Unlike the National Certification Examination (NCE), we understand that the knowledge required of an experienced CRNA differs from that required of a new practitioner.
 The CPCA is based on a nationwide practice analysis of hundreds of practicing nurse anesthetists to ensure the knowledge covered is common to all CRNAs, regardless of practice focus.